nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 1) Navigate to the `File` menu and click on it.
 2) Under it, click on `Reminders`.
-3) The system will launc the `Reminder` window that contains a list of Persons the user has set Reminders for.
+3) The system will launc the `Reminders` window that contains a list of Persons the user has set Reminders for.

 ### Favourite a person: `favourite`